The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

-Trus is studied using the framework discussed in~\cite{Chall-Jour017} that evaluates the trustworthiness of cloud services to conform to the security standards of the cloud-based IoT by integrating security and reputation-based trust assessment methods.
+Trust is studied using the framework discussed in~\cite{Chall-Jour017}.
+This scheme evaluates the trustworthiness of cloud services to conform to the security standards of the cloud-based IoT by integrating security and reputation-based trust assessment methods.
 The security-based trust evaluation method utilizes cloud-specific security metrics to evaluate the security of a cloud service.
 Furthermore, the feedback on the quality of cloud service is reviewed to evaluate the reputation of a cloud service.

 Also, the authentication system was evaluated, and its flaws were demonstrated by Alzahrani, et al.~\cite{Chall-Jour030}.
 Then, in comparison to the related systems, the authors suggested a safe and lightweight authentication and key agreement scheme that meets fundamental security criteria while incurring the little computational cost.